MeetingsMadeEasy/website/README.md

 # MME-website
-this portion of code is for web page content ONLY
+This is code for our web based automated Zoom launcher! :)